c-murphy01/OnTheRocks/README.md

 - **Normalize.css**: A small CSS file found [here](github.com/necolas/normalize.css).
 This provides consistency across browsers
 - **FontAwesome**: This is used to add icons across the website.

+**JavaScript**: Used to add interactivity and functionality to the website